My Summer of Love: Plot

 Phil wants Mona to come with him to a local cross-raising ceremony, and Tamsin accompanies her.
 During the ceremony, Tamsin seems to be attracted to Phil.
 At Tamsin's house, she and Mona enter her sister Sadie's bedroom, where they find a bag of magic mushrooms.
 They take the mushrooms and go to a dance hall, where their raucous behaviour disturbs the patrons.
 They return to the river and declare their eternal love to each other, swearing a suicide pact should they ever be separated.

 Phil later comes to Tamsin's house seeking Mona again.
 Tamsin lets him inside and pretends to seduce him, then switches to mocking him for his religious beliefs.
 He angrily chokes Tamsin, then releases her and forces Mona to return home with him, locking her in her bedroom.
 Later, during a meeting of the Christians, she loudly fakes suicide.
 Phil intervenes, but Mona further mocks his religious beliefs by pretending to be possessed by a devil.
 Reverting to his old anger, Phil beats Mona and forces the Christians to leave.
 Mona packs a suitcase and leaves to be with Tamsin.

 When she arrives at Tamsin's house, Mona discovers that Tamsin is returning to boarding school.
 She also finds out that Tamsin lied about her parents, and that her sister Sadie is still alive.
 Dejected, Mona goes to the river.
-Tamsin joins her there and dismissively tells Mona that she shouldn't have been so gullible.
+Tamsin joins her, and dismissively tells her that she shouldn't have been so gullible.
 Seemingly forgiving her, Mona slips into the water, enticing Tamsin to join her, and the two girls kiss again.
 Mona grabs Tamsin by the throat and holds her under the water, as if to kill her, but eventually releases her and walks away.